|

 師曠 1

-琴史 #31 2 |
+琴史 #31 2 A statue of Shi Kuang 3 |

 Two other stories from Han Feizi about Shi Kuang are quoted in Qinshu Daquan, Folio 16, #24.
 In the latter story Shi Kuang plays the qin and laughs at 叔向 Shu Xiang.

-The Qin Shi entry is as follows.7
+The Qin Shi entry is as follows.8

-(Compare Shi Ji, Annal 24, which is somewhat different here) Moreover, during the period 534 - 493), 衛靈公 Duke Ling of Wei was on his way to Jin when he stopped along the Pu River.
+(Compare Shi Ji, Annal 24, which is somewhat different here.10) Moreover, during the period 534 - 493, 衛靈公 Duke Ling of Wei was on his way to Jin when he stopped along the Pu River.
 In the middle of the night hearing the sound of someone playing a qin he asked those around him about it, but they hadn't heard anything.
 He then called 師涓 Shi Juan and asked him the reason for this.
 He further said that it seems like the music of ghosts.
 Listen to it for me and write it down.
 Shi Juan said, Will do.
 The next day he said, I've got it but I am not yet fluent with it.
 Please stay one more night and I will become fluent.
 So they stayed another night.
 The next day he reported, I am fluent with it.

 They then went on to Jin and saw 平公 Duke Ping.
 Duke Ping laid out wine for them on Shihui Terrace.
 The wine was intoxicating.
 Duke Ling then said, As I was coming here I heard some new sounds.
 Please let it be played.
 (Duke Ping assented.
 Duke Ling) then ordered Shi Juan to play the qin.
 Before he had finished (Duke Ping's music advisor) Shi Kuang brushed against the strings and stopped the sounds.
 He said, This is the sound of a doomed state; you must not listen to it.
 Duke Ping said, Why do you say that?
-Shi Kuang said, It was created by Shi Yan8 and is the reckless music of
+Shi Kuang said, It was created by Shi Yan11 and is the reckless music of Zhou Xin (the dissolute last Shang ruler).
+When Wu Wang attacked Zhou Xin, Shi Yan went off to the east.
+He threw himself in the Pu River and drowned.
+So if you heard this sound you must have been by the Pu River.
+Duke Ping said, I still would like to hear it.
+Shi Juan then played it to the end.
+Duke Ping said, What kind of sound was that?
+Shi Kuang said, it was a "pure shang" (qingshang) melody.12

-Duke Ping then had (Shi Juan or Shi Kuang) play Qingzhi.11 As soon as he began to play 28 dark cranes gathered in the courtyard.
+Duke Ping then had (Shi Juan or Shi Kuang) play in pure zhi (qingzhi).14 As soon as he began to play 28 black cranes15 gathered in the courtyard.
 When he continued to play they stretched their necks and called out, then stretched their wings and danced.
-Duke Ping was overjoyed.
-He asked, saying, Is there not something even more moving than this?

-Shi Kuang said, It is not (as moving) as a Qingjiao melody.12 Formerly the Yellow Emperor arranged a gathering of ghosts and spirits.
-Today your lordship's virtue and righteousness and not sufficient to listen to it.
-If you listen you will be destroyed.
-Duke Ping said, Nevertheless, I am willing to hear it.
 Shi Kuang then had no choice.
 He took his qin and played it.
 When he played it once white clouds from the northwest rose up.
 When he played it again the wind arose, with rain after it.
 Tiles flew from the roof and everyone ran off.
 Duke Ping was terrified.
 The kingdom of Jin then had a great drought and the earth was red for three years.

 (This segment of the Shi Ji passage ends, "Whether the listeners are lucky or unlucky, with regards to music they should not foolishly follow their passions."
 It is followed by the final passage of Annal 24, in which Sima Qian comments on music.
 This final passage is included in QSDQ, Folio 1, #5.)